|

 A. Duties:

-Anachronism, Inc., and to continue to meet all of the criteria set forth
+Creative Anachronism, Inc., and to continue to meet all of the criteria

-the meetings of the Order.
-If unable to attend, a Companion wishing to
+effort to attend the meetings of the Order.
+If unable to attend, a

 B. Privileges: